-\ Other movements in both years are related to the write back of depreciation on revaluation.
+^{} Other movements in both years are related to the write back of depreciation on revaluation.

-During 2022/23 the Council spent £24.7m on capital works to its asset portfolio.
-Of this sum, £7.9m was spent on HRA dwelling stock assets, including a programme of new build/acquisitions.
-The Council sold 12 dwellings with a total balance sheet valuation of £1.06m under the Right to Buy scheme during 2022/23.
-The Council completed the build of 13 properties and purchased a further 2 dwellings.
+During 2024/25 the Council spent £26.76m on capital works to its asset portfolio.
+Of this sum, £5.53m was spent on HRA dwelling stock assets, including a programme of new build/acquisitions.
+The Council sold 14 dwellings with a total balance sheet valuation of £1.32m under the Right to Buy scheme during 2024/25.
+The Council continued with the build of 16 properties at Gilbert Close which will be completed during 2025/26.